-Students sometimes find that their initial objective to teach only at the elementary level or only at the secondary school level is later modified-or even completely changed.
+Students sometimes find that their initial objective to teach only at the elementary level or only Choosing Courses Outside the Major at the secondary school level is later modified-or even completely changed.
 Students are therefore encouraged to select courses that will prepare them for teaching in a variety of situations.
 Moreover, students should select courses that not only provide breadth and richness for the classroom but also provide the basis for the development of a teaching minor or specialization.

-Choosing an Education Minor

-The Faculty of Education offers 19 minors (see p.
-170 in the 2012/2013 University of Lethbridge Calendar for a listing).
+Choosing an Education The Faculty of Education offers 18 minors (see p.
+166 in the 2013/2014 University of Lethbridge Calendar for a listing).
 A minor consists of five non-Education courses (excluding those used in the major) and one curriculum and instruction Education course (to be completed after admission to the Faculty of Education).
 Students may use the same courses to fulfill the minor and the General Liberal Education Requirement (GLER).